Arcsin00/HTB-Support/HTB - Support.md

 I will begin by enumerating TCP ports on the machine with NMAP using the following switches:

 *   \-sS: syn scan, this is quick and stealthy as it does not complete the TCP connection.
 It can also differentiation between open, closed, and filtered states of a port.
-I will need to be run with sudo privileges as it requires raw packet manipulation.
+It will need to be run with sudo privileges as it requires raw packet manipulation.
 *   \-A: enables aggressive scanning and will enable OS detection (-O), version scanning (-sV), script scanning (-sC), and traceroute (-traceroute).
 *   \-p-: will scan all ports on the host.
 *   \-T4: timing template 4 is a predefined packet limit per millisecond.
 Template 4 is considered aggressive.